 In the second part, you can see a warrior, Charlemagne (Charles the Great), king of the Franks from the VIII and IX Century and founder of Europe, a model for this, the first millennium, encircled in flames, that emphasizes the violence and upheaval those 1000 years brought.

 The second millennium is represented by poet king, Nezahualcóyotl from the XV Century as a symbol of universal wisdom, holding a Lithium atom (Bohr's atomic model) in his right hand (the discovery of atomic power) and with the left pointing to a sphere with America on one face and the dark side of the moon on the other, symbolizing the great discoveries in those 1000 years (the discovery of America in 1492 and when men walked on the Moon in 1969), but his face in decay also symbolizes that technology and philosophies have, in fact, also been used to destroy and kill as never before in history.

 Quetzalcóatl, the feathered serpent, a symbol of wisdom unites the second millennium to the third.

 The third and last millennium is symbolized by a woman trying to catch a dove (a peace dove), a wish that maybe, finally, in this third millennium all countries will attain their rightful place, women will obtain corresponding rights and together will once and for all attain the idealized goal of humanity: peace.

-The square where the statue is located was designed to honor the builders of Teuchitlan, Jalisco, the only Mesoamerican city with round pyramids.
+The square where the statue is located was designed to honor the builders of Teuchitlan, Jalisco, the only Mesoamerican city with round pyramids called Guachimontones.

-Mathis Lidice, was born in 1936 in Pinotepa Nacional, Oaxaca, he worked two years on this sculpture which was requested by the local PV government to celebrate the new millennium.
+He worked two years on The Millennia sculpture requested by the local PV government to celebrate the new millennium.